 A humanist approach to architecture is combined with a focus on traditional ideas of beauty centered on proportion and symmetry.
 Renaissance architecture created human-scale classical geometry to harmonize human and mathematical proportions.
 Its square, symmetrical architecture characterized it; exteriors had ashlar masonry, dome, columns, pilasters, and lintels were used in an organized and repeated manner to adapt Classical components to then-contemporary applications.
 Early Renaissance structures emphasized air and light, which reflected Renaissance ideals and philosophy.

 Its design and decoration were more important than the structure itself, as in many revival movements.
 So, Renaissance Revival motifs could be used in any form.
 There are, however, some structural constraints for this style.
 For starters, masonry or stone are typically used in Renaissance Revival construction.
 Second, they’re enormous and impressive or made to appear large and grand.
-A Renaissance Revival building can be recognized by its roof and front, which have wide overhanging eaves and a low pitch, which were based on country palazzos from the Renaissance.
-Many Renaissance revival roofs are tiled to add a touch of Mediterranean flair.

 Another notable characteristic of Renaissance architecture is the excellent stairs from Blois and Chambord that were often reproduced.
 Neo-Renaissance design featured grand staircases modeled on those of Blois or Villa Farnese.
 The staircase became a typical part of both indoor and external architecture.
 At Blois, the steps had been open to the elements in the 19th Century.
-However, new and clever glass protection gave the staircase the illusion of being in the authentic Renaissance open style, although it was an internal feature.
-Further use of glass turned Renaissance courtyards into halls with glazed roofs.

-Famous Renaissance Architecture
+Famous Renaissance Architecture Examples

-1. Florence’s Santa Maria del Fiore Cathedral
+1. Santa Maria del Fiore Cathedral, Florence, Italy

 Filippo Brunelleschi (1377-1446), considered the first Renaissance architect, designed Florence’s red brick Duomo.
 The Gothic cathedral was built in 1436.
 The dome was ahead of its time and impacted religious buildings in Italy and worldwide.

-2. Italy’s Saint Peter’s Basilica
+2. Italy’s Saint Peter’s Basilica, Vatican City

 Saint Peter’s Basilica is a Renaissance masterpiece in Rome’s Vatican City.
 This sacred pilgrimage site and popular tourist destination was built between 1506 and 1615 and was primarily designed by Michelangelo (1475–1564), a brilliant Renaissance sculptor, painter, and an architect.
 It is one of the most well-known Renaissance structures in the world.

-3. Venice’s Biblioteca Marciana
+3. Venice’s Biblioteca Marciana, Venice

 Designed in the Palladian style by architect Jacopo Sansovino and finished in 1564, the Marciana research library in Venice is a classic example of Renaissance architecture.
 One of the most beautiful public libraries ever created is on Piazza San Marco.

-4. Florence’s Palazzo Medici
+4. Florence’s Palazzo Medici, Florence, Italy

 This Renaissance mansion, also named Palazzo Medici Riccardi, was built by Michelozzo di Bartolomeo in 1484 for the Medici banking family’s head.
 It is now a museum and the administrative center for the Metropolitan City of Florence.